tildas-old-projects/sws/README.md

 To use sws, simply drop it into your deps, and `require('sws')`.
 After defining sws, you can simply use it as a function (for example `sws(3000)`)!

+# Minification
+This project includes a build step that uses UglifyJS to convert index.js into a file named sws.min.js.

+May be useful for super cramped environments (where you need fast fast load).

 # License
 MIT License